-There are 8 schools in the Trust, split between the vibrant and multicultural area of Newham and the picturesque town of Southend on the Essex coast.
+There are 9 schools in the Trust, split between the vibrant and multicultural capital city of London and the picturesque county of Essex.
 Our values unite us, and our differences provide more opportunities than challenges.

 For us, learning in harmony doesn't mean all schools have to be the same.
 We are proud to have both similarities and differences as schools, and see this diversity as a strength.
 We are bound together by our belief that, by working in partnership as one organisation, we can make a significant difference to the children and young people in our schools.

 We are keen to extend our partnership further, with other schools who share our values, and we expect to further increase our number of schools in the near future.
 As we do so we are determined to maintain and enhance a central structure that sustainably supports all our schools.
 We want to be big enough to do all the amazing things we want to do, but small enough to still know each other very well.

 As a group and as individual schools, we continue to identify and share best practice externally and to use this to improve the provision for all pupils.
 Internally, we see ourselves as mutually accountable for each other's schools, and therefore really engage in sharing, challenging and supporting each other - while still giving each one plenty of space to explore individually and retain each school's own very unique characteristics.